 Strategy: McCormick is working with suppliers and other stakeholders to identify and create projects that will increase the resilience of small holder farmers in our supply chain.
-We are working towards implementing Rainforest Alliance (RA) and other sustainability certifications across the five iconics (black pepper, cinnamon, oregano, red pepper, vanilla), which actively promotes Climate Smart Agriculture (CSA).
+We are working towards implementing Grown for Good (G4G) and other third-party verified sustainability certifications across the five iconics (black pepper, cinnamon, oregano, red pepper, vanilla), which actively promotes Climate Smart Agriculture (CSA).